szduniak-ba/User-account-workflow/README.md

-# Activity diagram for Requirement "Create a new user profile"
+# Activity diagram UML for requirement "Create a new user profile"

 <p align="center">